Seeed-Studio/wiki-documents/docs/CAN-BUS_Shield_V2.0.md

 Click [here](https://files.seeedstudio.com/wiki/CAN_BUS_Shield/resource/CAN_Baudrate_CalcV1.3.zip) to download the software, it's in Chinese, but never mind, it's easy to use.

 ![](https://files.seeedstudio.com/wiki/CAN_BUS_Shield/image/CAN_BUS_Shield_SetBaud.jpg)

-!!!note
-    This software supports Windows system only.
-If you can't open it, please feel free to contact loovee@seeed.cc for support.

 Open the software, what you need to do is to set the baud rate you want, and then do some simple setting, then click **calculate**.